sotayamashita/ai-sandbox/experiments/advanced-rag-vision-cohere/README.md

 ## Features

 - 📄 **PDF Processing** - Converts PDF documents to images for visual content analysis
-- 🖼️ **Image Embedding** - Converts images into vector representations for similarity search
+- 🖼️ **Image Embedding** - Converts images into vector representations for similarity search using Cohere's embed-v4.0 model
-- 🔍 **Visual Semantic Search** - Finds the most relevant image for a given query
+- 🔍 **Visual Semantic Search** - Finds the most relevant image for a given query using Gemini
 - 🤖 **LLM Integration** - Generates answers based on the query and relevant visual content
 - 📊 **Vector Database** - Stores and retrieves image embeddings efficiently
-- 🔄 **Query Rewriting** - Clarifies and improves user queries for better retrieval
+- 🔄 **Query Rewriting** - Clarifies and improves user queries for better retrieval using Gemini
 - 📺 **Image Display** - Shows the most relevant image for each query
 - 💾 **Persistent Embeddings** - Saves embeddings to avoid reprocessing documents